The Best Dive Watches For Luxury Watch Enthusiasts

 The Breitling Superocean follows the design code of the Slow Motion with its clean lines on the stainless steel case, thick luminescent indexes, squared off hands and a high contrast dial ring but also adds more modern dive watch functions like a ceramic-inlay bezel and brightly coloured dials.

-You can buy a Breitling Superocean Automatic 42 at retail for £3,950 at the time of writing.
+You can buy a Breitling Superocean Automatic 42 at retail for £4,250 at the time of February 2024.

 Alongside the highly regarded Black-Bay Bronze, Tudor offers a bronze version of the popular Black Bay Fifty-Eight model.
 Vintage Tudor Black Bay Fifty-Eight models are highly coveted making this timepiece one for your collection.